Whenever I see headlines about a famous person seeking treatment for addiction, I feel bad for two reasons.

 The effectiveness of nutrient repair usually becomes apparent within a few weeks, although relief can be instant for some people, depending on the nutrient and their own unique biochemistry.

-Taking a well-researched supplement for alcohol recovery, such as Alcohol Support, would be a first step in this direction.
+Taking a well-researched supplement for alcohol recovery, such as Calm Support, would be a first step in this direction.
 If Ben suffers from insomnia, he could also enlist the power of herbs by taking a super effective, antihistamine-free sleep aid like Sleep Support.

 2) The Sinclair Method – Combined With Gabapentin or Baclofen